kevindangchang/INET_4031_adduser_script/README.md

 ## Description
 This Python Script reads user/group data from an input file, processes the file line-by-line and adds each user to the system.

+The import os lets you talk to the operating system importing re lets you use regular expression and importing sys lets you use system commands

 ## Operation